 - Multispectral instruments on satellites are used for various kinds of Earth monitoring from space, for example for geological surveys, for environmental monitoring and for military surveillance.
 Various wavelengths channels can be used for monitoring vegetation (e.g. agricultural crops, biomass mapping), while others are useful for detecting minerals, non-authorized land use, buildings, etc.

-- Smaller regions on Earth can be monitored with instruments on airplanes, which allow for higher spatial resolutions.
+- Smaller regions on Earth can be monitored with instruments on airplanes or drones, which allow for higher spatial resolutions.
 The purposes can be similar is for satellite instruments, for example monitoring the development of agricultural crops or the detection of forest fires.

 - Space- or ground-based military installations can be used for detecting and tracking aircraft and missiles.
 Multispectral data can be beneficial to obtain more specific information on those objects.